CityPass-AladinAI/CommonDTOS/README.md

-### Common DTO library for Microservice
+### Common utility library for Microservice
-You can use this library to any microservices within CityPass to be able to call and use other microservice.
+You need to use this library in microservices within CityPass to be able to make cross microservice classes and interfaces, and to use common utlity classes across all the programming environments.

 ### Add the library
 - Step 1: Add jitpack to repositories in build.gradle file